Articles in this section

 Cause

-This is expected behavior when the main domain of the subscription is suspended - when it is suspended the following command is run automatically to stop the execution of crontab commands of a specific user account:
+This is expected behavior when a subscription is suspended - when it is suspended, the following command is ran automatically to stop the execution of crontab commands of that specific system user:

 # plesk sbin crontabmng deny USERNAME